How to develop and measure a user adoption strategy

 - Lower customer marketing and retention costs

 Any business that benefits from repeat customers is a company that benefits from higher user adoption.
 For example, high adoption makes:

-- SaaS buying committees more likely to renew
+- SaaS buying committees or decision-makers more likely to renew

 - Financial services users more likely to stick with an app

 - Consumer tech users more likely to form habits around an app